fernandod1/Instagram-to-discord/README.md

 This script executes 2 actions:
 1. Monitors for new image posted in a instagram account (create a cronjob).
-2. If found new image, a bot post new instagram image in a discord channel.
+2. If found new image, a bot posts new instagram image in a discord channel.

 REQUIREMENTS: